piqnt/planck.js/docs/pages/api/classes/contact.md

 ▸ **setRestitution**(`restitution`: number): *void*

 Override the default restitution mixture.
-You can call this in ContactListener.preSolve.
+You can call this in "pre-solve" callback.
 The value persists until you set or reset.

 **Parameters:**